Fiber — we know we need it, but even with all the high-fiber foods out there, most people are still deficient. Are you getting enough fiber?

 Benefits of High-Fiber Foods

-There are many lists out there of high fiber foods; this list is focused on perhaps lesser-known fiber stars.
-All of the foods listed below are not just high in fiber, but essential nutrients that help our bodies thrive.
+There are many lists out there of high-fiber foods; this list is focused on perhaps lesser-known fiber stars.
+All of the foods listed below are not just foods high in fiber, but essential nutrients that help our bodies thrive.

 The fiber content of avocados varies depending on the type.
-There is a difference in fiber content and makeup between the between the bright green, smooth skinned avocados (Florida avocados) and the smaller darker and dimpled variety (California avocados).
+There is a difference in fiber content and makeup between the between the bright green, smooth-skinned avocados (Florida avocados) and the smaller, darker and dimpled variety (California avocados).
 Florida avocados have significantly more insoluble fiber than California avocados.
-In addition to the fiber, avocados are packed with healthy fats that help to lower cholesterol and reduce the risk of heart disease.
-Start incorporating fresh avocado into your diet with some of these avocado recipes.
+In addition to the fiber, avocados are packed with healthy fats that help lower cholesterol and reduce the risk of heart disease.

 2. Asian Pears